Rex Parton was 71 when he faced end-stage organ failure of his heart and kidneys.

 The Vanderbilt transplant team is pleased, too.

-“We were able to restore both life expectancy and longevity,” Shah said.
-“Most importantly, we were able to give him back his quality of life.
+“We were able to give him back his quality of life,” Shah said.
 By simply having functioning kidneys, a functioning heart, no battery, no dialysis, no power cords — his life dramatically improved.

-“But that is really small compared to what [Parton] has given our program,” he said.
-“No. 1, it’s an affirmation that this is a program where we tackle complicated cases, and No. 2, it has expanded our horizons and our mindset about what candidacy for advanced therapies looks like.”
+“No. 1, it’s an affirmation that this is a program where we tackle complicated cases,” Shah said.
+“And No. 2, it has expanded our horizons and our mindset about what candidacy for advanced therapies looks like.”